-A Personal Affairs Officer is located at every post, camp, and station or other Army installation in the United States, who is prepared to assist you and your dependents, either during service or after discharge.
+A Personal Affairs Officer will be found at every post, camp, and station or other Army installation in the continental United States, who is prepared to assist you and your dependents, either during service or after discharge.
 He will provide information and guidance concerning your personal problems, and rights and privileges to which you, as a present or former member of the Armed Forces (or they, as your dependents), may be entitled.